Jelmerro/carafe/README.md

 next time call the command with all arguments which were asked as a question.
 In the section below, further details are provided on most options.

-### Options details

-Almost all arguments for the management options are optional, but they do explain a lot about their usage and can reduce user interaction.
-Most options are explained in detail below.

-#### Add
+#### Create

 The first step to using carafe is creating a new carafe to install apps into.
 This command only accepts --arch as an optional argument.
 By default the system architecture will be used.
-You cannot change the arch after creating a carafe, but you can create a new carafe with a different arch.
+You cannot change the arch after creating a carafe (wine limitation), but you can create a new carafe with a different arch.

 ```
-usage: carafe m add [-h] [--arch ARCH] name
+usage: carafe <carafe_name> create

-Use 'add' to create a new carafe, this is usually step 1
+Use 'create' to make a new carafe, you should start here

-positional arguments:
-  name         The name of the new carafe

 optional arguments:
   -h, --help   show this help message and exit
-  --arch ARCH  Change the default arch, e.g. win32
+  --arch ARCH  Change the default arch, e.g. to win32
 ```

+As we did in the example for Steam: `./carafe steam create`.

 #### Install